Stamford Search

 Outcome

-• more consistent evaluation of candidates across stakeholders
+• more consistent evaluation across stakeholders

 Engage Early

-If you are planning a Data or Analytics leadership hire within the next 6–12 months, an early discussion can help clarify role expectations, stakeholder priorities and search requirements before entering the market.
+If you're planning a Data or Analytics leadership hire within the next six to twelve months, an early conversation can help clarify the role, stakeholder expectations and the realities of the search before entering the market.Whether you proceed immediately or later, the objective is the same:To begin the search with greater alignment, stronger focus and reduced avoidable hiring risk.

 Stamford Search Ltd